Superrehtard/old_diaspora_wiki/assorted-notes.md

 Nushio> i'm interested in doing an android app for this :)<br>
-matthew-roberts> and I'm interested in doing an iPhone app :)
+matthew-roberts> and I'm interested in doing an iPhone app :) anonymous> you see, we had these HUGE IBM 3270 TERMINALS the green ones ... huge mainframe a disconnected client model and then what 20 years later comes INTERNET and it turns out to be THE SAME OLD PIG - WITH LIPSTICK !

 grippi> run bundle exec rake db:purge to clear the database